 - Answer the public screening questions – UPDATED MB Health questions

-- Follow the directional signage and practice physical distancing
+- Follow the signage and practice physical distancing

-- Face coverings must be worn at the Sunday and Weekday Liturgies
+- Face coverings must be worn at all Sunday and Weekday Liturgies

 In addition, we have also implemented the following procedures: